What is the difference between a forward and a striker in soccer? Is there any?

 Like strikers, there are also different types of wingers.

-If a player is left-footed, they can play on the right side of the pitch and come inside to try multiple long shoots.
+If a player is left-footed, they can play on the right side of the pitch and come inside to try multiple long shots.
 Robben is the perfect example.

 You can read more about the winger position here.